Poi E

 "Poi E" is a song by New Zealand group Pātea Māori Club off the album of the same name.
 Released in 1983, the song was sung entirely in the Māori language and featured a blend of Māori cultural practices in the song and accompanying music video, including Māori chanting, poi dancing, and the wearing of traditional Māori kākahu (garments).
 The song reached No. 1 in New Zealand in each of the following three decades.

 The song topped the New Zealand pop charts for four weeks and also became the biggest seller in New Zealand for 1984, "outselling all international recording artists."
 Today the song maintains its status as a cult classic in New Zealand, as the group behind it, Patea Maori Club, was a one-hit wonder.
 However, for Māori, the song is much more important, as it became "the anthem of a new generation", the generation known as the "hip-hop generation".
+Additionally, the song was a bright spot amidst the gloom of the recent closure of the Patea Freezing Works, which had provided many jobs for the town where the Patea Maori Club was based.